 - Very low response time

 Screen Size: 37.5 Inches | Resolution: 3840 x 1600 | Pixel Per Inch (PPI): 111 | Curvature: 2300R | Panel: IPS | Refresh Rate: 75 Hz | Viewing Angle: 178 / 178 | Aspect ratio: 24:10 | Output Ports: 1 x USB 3.1 Type-C Port, 1 x Display Port, 1 x Display Port Out, 1 x HDMI 2.0, 1 x MHL 2.1 | Contrast Ratio: N/A | Color Space Support: 100% sRGB | Brightness: 300 cd / mm² | Response Time: 1 ms MPRT | VRR: AMD FreeSync

 The screen features a 37.5-inch IPS panel along with 3840 x 1600 resolution and 75Hz refresh rate.
-This high refresh rate enables it to be used as a gaming screen while the wide IPS panel makes this screen good for spreadsheet or similar workloads.
+This high refresh rate enables it to be used as a gaming screen while the wide IPS panel makes this screen good for spreadsheets or similar workloads.
 Moreover, the response time of the screen is also spectacular and aids a lot in gaming.
-The colors of the screen are quite vibrant, as it features a 100% sRGB color space, although not enough to make this screen usable for professional color-critical workloads.
+The colours of the screen are quite vibrant, as it features a 100% sRGB colour space, although not enough to make this screen usable for professional colour-critical workloads.

 We recommend this screen if you like big-sized screens and want to do extreme-level gaming, as many of this screen’s features are geared for gaming, however, a big downside of this screen is its price which makes it out of reach for many people.

 - Color uniformity is quite good

 - Provides good-quality built-in speakers

 - Ghosting at 5ms response time